 It’s just a matter of what type of animation you want and how you want to implement them.
 So that you don’t have to hop around from one website to another, we have curated 20 of the best CSS animation resources from libraries to generator tools in this article.
 Pick your favorite and start implementing it!

-Made by Jhey Tompkins, a CSS wizard in himself, Whirl is a curation of CSS loading animations.
+Made by Jhey Tompkins, a CSS wizard himself, Whirl is a curation of CSS-loading animations.
 It takes the pain out of a developer because it already has 106 whirls and more.

-Take a look at the demo website to get a taste of what type of loaders are available.
+Take a look at the demo website to get a taste of what types of loaders are available.